PadsterH2012/Instructors/project_instructions/instruction_modules/module_initial_setup.md

 ```

 3. **.gitignore Validation**
+   - **Location Verification**: Confirm .gitignore file exists at ../../.gitignore (project root level)
-   - Verify .gitignore file was created successfully
+   - **Path Validation**: Verify the file is NOT inside project_working_files/ or project_instructions/
-   - Confirm project_instructions/ is excluded from version control
+   - **Content Verification**: Confirm project_instructions/ is excluded from version control
-   - Confirm archivebin/ is excluded from version control
+   - **Archive Verification**: Confirm archivebin/ is excluded from version control
-   - Test that the file is properly formatted
+   - **Format Validation**: Test that the file is properly formatted and readable
+   - **Git Test**: If git is available, run `git status` to verify exclusions work correctly

 ### 0.5 Project Context Assessment